Ahasser/learngit/readme.txt

-git sdsdss a version control system
+git sdsdss a version control system git is a free software distributed under the GPL.